 What we don’t: Outsole rubber is not super sticky.

-Approach shoes have become so ubiquitous amongst climbers that it’s common to see them not just at the crag, but at the brewery, the gym, and everywhere in between.
-But models like the TX4 above and Mtn Trainer below can be fairly overbuilt (read: uncomfortable) for daily use.
-Black Diamond’s Session, on the other hand, is built with casual intentions, combining urban styling and a soft, bootie-like upper with all the features we look for in an approach shoe.
+Approach shoes have become so ubiquitous amongst climbers that it’s common to see them not just at the crag but at the brewery, the gym, and everywhere in between.
+But models like the TX4 Evo above and Mtn Trainer below can be fairly overbuilt (read: uncomfortable) for daily use.
+Black Diamond’s Session 2.0, on the other hand, is built with casual intentions, combining urban styling and a soft, bootie-like upper with all the features we look for in an approach shoe.
 The result is a wildly comfortable and easy-wearing shoe that both looks good and plays hard.
-And in addition to the original knit version featured here, Black Diamond also offers the shoe in a more hardwearing suede model.
+In addition to the standard synthetic version featured here, Black Diamond also offers the shoe in a more hardwearing suede model.

 One of our favorite features of the Session is the heel, which includes an elastic stretch that makes the shoe easy to pull on and off without bothering with the laces.
 The heel also folds down for use as a slip-on, which is a great feature for gym climbing, bouldering, and myriad around-home uses.
-And the Session holds its own among approach shoes too, with a durable rubber sole, protective toe caps, and webbing loops at the heel for tagging up a climb.
+And the Session holds its own among approach shoes, too, with a durable rubber sole, protective toe caps, and webbing loops at the heel for tagging up a climb.
+A final bonus: Black Diamond boosted the sustainability focus with the 2.0 by utilizing recycled materials in the upper and algae-infused foam in the midsole.
 Keep in mind that Black Diamond’s BlackLabel-Street rubber is designed for use on pavement, so the Session is built to last but offers less grip on rock than more performance-oriented shoes.

 Best of the Rest

-What we like: Great performance and support despite the light weight.
+What we like: Great performance and support for the weight; high-quality and good-looking leather upper.

-British Columbia-based Arc’teryx is a top performer when it comes to technical mountain gear and apparel, and their Konseal FL approach shoe is case in point.
+British Columbia-based Arc’teryx is a top performer when it comes to technical mountain gear and apparel, and their Konseal FL 2 Leather GTX approach shoe is a case in point.
 Similar to the La Sportiva TX Guide above, the Konseal FL 2 features a hybrid design that combines the support, traction, and close fit of an approach shoe with the agility and comfort of a trail runner.
-The net result is an excellent all-rounder for alpine missions that involve a mix of trail miles, cross-country travel, and scrambling.
-You get a Vibram Megagrip sole similar to that on La Sportiva’s TX4, along with an updated lug pattern that offers even better performance across a variety of terrain.
-Tack on a springy foam heel, mesh upper (more breathable and pliable in the “2”), and low 1-pound-5.8-ounce weight, and the Konseal is nimbler and lighter than most approach shoes here.
+The net result is an excellent all-rounder for alpine missions that involve a mix of trail miles, cross-country travel, and technical scrambling.
+You get a Vibram Megagrip sole similar to that on La Sportiva’s TX4 Evo, along with a suede upper that promotes a precise, foot-hugging fit and holds up well over time.
+Tack on a springy foam heel and low 1-pound-6-ounce weight (6 oz. lighter than the also-leather TX4 above), and the Konseal is nimbler and lighter than most approach shoes here.

-See the Men's Arc'teryx Konseal FL 2 See the Women's Arc'teryx Konseal FL 2
+See the Men's Konseal FL 2 Leather GTX See the Women's Konseal FL 2 Leather GTX

 Upper: Suede